ungtb10d/kali-vm/README.md

 ### Building and reusing a rootfs

 It's possible to break the build in two steps.
-You can first build a rootfs with `./build.sh -t rootfs`, and then build an image based on this rootfs with `./build.sh -r ROOTFS_NAME.tar.gz`.
+You can first build a rootfs with `./build.sh -v rootfs`, and then build an image based on this rootfs with `./build.sh -r ROOTFS_NAME.tar.gz`.
 It makes sense if you plan to build several image types, for example.